kpierrel/standard_operating_procedures/MD_Simulations_on_HPC.md

 rsync -avz ~/GPE_Transport_Properties_for_SIBs/ username@bridges2.psc.edu:/jet/home/username/
 ```

-#### 2.4 Performing Molecular Dynamic Simulations on the HPC
+#### 2.7 Performing Molecular Dynamic Simulations on the HPC
+- SSH into the HPC's login node from your local machine's Terminal/Command Prompt
-- Open a text editor on the HPC
+- Open a text editor on the HPC (nano or vim will work)
 - Write a script for the specific molecular dynamic simulation using Sage 2.2.0
     - An example of the script using OpenMM and OpenFF for the simulation can be found at [this website](https://docs.openforcefield.org/en/latest/examples/openforcefield/openff-toolkit/SMIRNOFF_simulation/run_simulation.html)
     - Name the simulation script in the following format: *XXX.py*